mlpeck/zernike/README.md

 Welcome to my R package for interferogram analysis and manipulation of Zernike polynomials.
 If you are new to R this README gives installation and basic usage instructions for Windows users.
 There are a number of required and optional packages to be installed, so please follow these instructions carefully.
 You need:

 * A recent version of R itself (v4.1.0 or later is required).
-The current version at this writing is 4.4.1.
+The current version at this writing is 4.4.2.
 If you're making a fresh installation just go with the current release.
-The windows binary installer can be downloaded from http://cran.r-project.org.
+The windows binary installer can be downloaded from https://cran.r-project.org.
 Installation works like any Windows program -- I like to have the installer create desktop shortcuts and edit its properties to have it start up in the directory where I've stored data.
 The only customization I make at install time is to select "SDI" windowing mode.
 This will display graphs in separate windows on the desktop.

 * Download the Windows binary of this package from the [releases](../releases) section.
 Do not unzip it!

 * The following steps are done within R itself.
 When you start R a console window opens with a small number of menu items and a text entry area.
 Commands are typed at the ">" prompt.
 You should have an active internet connection for the following steps:

 * Install the following packages.
-This can be done with the menu item Packages/Install package(s)...
-The first time you select this in a session it will prompt you for a mirrored download site.
+This can be done with the menu item `Packages/Install package(s)...` The first time you select this in a session it will prompt you for a mirrored download site.
 Next it will display a selection box with all available packages.
 The ones you need are:

     + Rcpp.
 This package also has a large number of dependencies that should be automatically downloaded and installed.